arsou2015/arsou2015/README.md

 ## 🔭 Currently Working on

 - [Tiketa] , a platform for managing events, ticket sales, and attendee information.
-- [Amazu] , a real estate app that simplifies the property search process through advanced filters and user-friendly interfaces.
+- [Amazu] , a real estate app that simplifies the property search through advanced filters and user-friendly interfaces.

 ## My committters.top rank 👇